277. A DOSE OF REALITY – VANCE HAVNER QUOTES

 • Where are the marks of the cross in your life?
 Are there any points of identification with your Lord?
 Alas, too many Christians wear medals but carry no scars.

-• We are not bearing our crosses every time we have a headache; an aspirin tablet will take care of that.
-What is meant is the trouble we would not have if we were not Christians.
+• We need men of the cross, with the message of the cross, bearing the marks of the cross.
+We are not bearing our crosses every time we have a headache; an aspirin tablet will take care of that.
+What is meant is the trouble we would not have, if we were not Christians.

 • The middle of the road is a poor place to walk.
 It is a poor place to drive.
 It is a poor place to live…We’ve been brainwashed into a pleasant and middle-of-the-road-ism, trying to be neither/nor in a day that’s either/or.

-DOING GOD’S WORK VS COMPLACENCY
+DOING GOD’S WORK AS A CHURCH vs COMPLACENCY

 • Too many are willing to sit at God’s table, but not work in his field.